rnowotniak/qclib/README.md

 In order to enable quantum computer simulation I proposed the following object model, which was then implemented in Python in the qclib library.

-The suggested model is inspired by an abstract syntax tree structure - analogously - it makes it possible to express any computation in the quantum logic gate model using overloaded operators in Python.
+The suggested model is inspired by an abstract syntax tree structure - and analogously - it makes it possible to express any computation in the quantum logic gate model using overloaded operators in Python.

 ![Object model for Quantum Computing](img/qc-diagram.png)